 Customer or Customer’s representative witnessed the Factory Acceptance Test (FAT).

-The above way of the Factory Acceptance could be decided at earlier stage (e.g. Design phase and Design Review).
+The above way of the Factory Acceptance could be decided at an earlier stage (e.g. Design phase and Design Review).

 Test readiness

 The Customer should make sure the Supplier who has prepared the followings before Factory Acceptance, which can include: